Home » Ingredients » Vegetables

 Bake in the oven at 425℉ for 20-25 minutes, or until the tops are golden brown and bubbly.

-And that is it – Garlic Parmesan Roasted Zucchini that is crispy on the outside and soft and juicy on the inside, full of fantastic flavors.
+And that is it – Garlic Parmesan Roasted Zucchini Spears that is crispy on the outside and soft and juicy on the inside, full of fantastic flavors.

 If you need only one zucchini recipe in your life, THIS IS IT!!!